-Brand storytelling isn’t new.
+Storytelling isn’t new.
 But as social media and content marketing platforms continue to grow (in number and value), there’s never been more opportunity – or priority – for making storytelling a key part of strategic marketing initiatives.
-After all, your job as a marketer is to sell the company’s ideas, knowledge and reputation.
+After all, our job as communicators is to sell ideas, knowledge and reputation.
 Stories help you move beyond the mindset and mechanics of simply selling a product or service.
 And when the audience connects with your marketing stories, it leads to buy-in – figuratively (brand trust) and literally (product sales).

 Here are three imperatives for impactful brand storytelling.